Ravi Bopara: 2007 India and Sri Lanka

 In the first three games of the limited overs series against India Bopara was ineffectual, not batting in the first game and then making just 27 runs in the next two games combined.
 On 30 August, in the fourth match of huge series, he featured in a prominent tail end partnership, this time with Stuart Broad as the pair added an unbeaten 99 for the 8th wicket to defeat India at Old Trafford.
 Bopara finished 43 not out.
 He could not continue his good form, making just 11 in the next match.

 He made his Test debut in the tour to Sri Lanka in December 2007 but had a poor series, scoring only 42 runs in five innings including three ducks, and taking only one wicket at an average of 81.
 One BBC commentator described him as "well out of his depth at Test level", and Bopara was subsequently selected in the ODI squad but not the Test squad for the tour to New Zealand in early 2008.
 However, he returned to the Test squad for the fourth Test against South Africa in August 2008, following a good season for Essex in the County Championship.

 On 4 June 2008, Bopara recorded his highest List A score in the quarter-finals of the Friends Provident Trophy.
 He scored an unbeaten 201 runs off 138 balls, including 18 fours and 10 sixes.
 Bopara's score was just the eighth instance of a double hundred in the history of List A cricket and the highest for six years.
 On 9 September 2008 Bopara was named in England's 15-man squad for the inaugural Stanford Super Series in Antigua.
 There, England took on the Middlesex Crusaders and Trinidad and Tobago before facing the Stanford All-Stars on 1 November.
-The winning players in that match would have earned $1million each, with a further $1million being shared between the four players left out of the side.
+The winning players in that match would have earned $1million each, with a further $1million being shared between the four players left out of the team.
 This never came to fruition, however, as England fell to a heavy defeat in the final.
 The same day, Bopara was also handed an Increment Contract by the ECB.